nfoxdev/nfCustomEnvHelper/README.md

 Copies of Config.fpw and resource.dbf are saved in {{projectfolder}}\\_customenv\\,  with startup.prg*, favicon.ico.

-*The shortcut runs vfp and calls startup.prg, wich defines a menu with options to:
+The shortcut runs vfp and calls startup.prg, wich defines a menu with options to:

+  - edit config.fpw ( edits project config.fpw )
+  - edit common startup ( code that runs for all projects )
-  - edit afterStartup.prg ( add here any code you want to run )
+  - edit project startup ( code that runs for this project )
+  - view/edit command history
   - run startup.prg ( F5 ) ( restarts environment )
-  - edit config.fpw
   - open File Explorer ( F8 )
   - open Command Prompt ( Ctrl+F8 )
   - Modify Project ( F9 )